Your Child's Allergy and Asthma Appointment

 Before your visit

-- You child should not take any antihistamines (allergy or cold medicines) for three days (72 hours) prior to her visit.
+- You child should not take any antihistamines (allergy or cold medicines) for five days prior to her visit.
 Please see the list below.

 - Make sure you know the name of the doctor and the location of the office before you leave the house.
 Ask anyone with a Children's Hospital identification card for help once you arrive at the Hospital.
 Having the name of your child's doctor and the office location will help us help you.